janrochat/chipwits-forth/README.md

 ChipWits, Doug Sharp.
 The disks contain the original FORTH source code for ChipWits, as well as other related files.

+For the 40th anniversary of ChipWits (which was released the same year as the original Macintosh), ChipWits, Inc. released the source code for the game to the public.
+The team hopes that this will inspire a new generation of programmers to learn about FORTH and how many games were programmed in the 1980s.

 # What is ChipWits?

 From the manual: